Scottish Citylink: Routes and Operators

+Some smaller private operators also operate duplicate and additional journeys, as well as standby rolls at major interchanges.
+These include Ratho Coaches, Simpsons of Rosehearty, Fishers Tours, Hairy Haggis Coaches of Bathgate, McLean's of Airdrie and D&E Coaches.

 Citylink Gold

 In 2010, Citylink launched the "Gold" brand for services between Glasgow and Aberdeen or Inverness.
 The Citylink Gold brand is similar to the Stagecoach Gold brand used by Stagecoach bus subsidiaries, and offers a more luxurious service with leather seats, free wi-fi and extra services aboard.
 The service is also intended to provide quicker journeys than the regular bus routes which may service significant numbers of smaller towns and settlements along their routes, though may stop at those towns or settlements deemed to be important to serve.
 With Citylink Gold, passengers are offered free tea, coffee, cold drinks and snacks on the coach.
 As of May 2019, Five return services per day in each direction on routes from Glasgow to Aberdeen and four return services from Glasgow to Inverness, additionally, three Edinburgh to Inverness return services and also four Edinburgh to Aberdeen return services, all now designated as Citylink Gold.
 Fares have remained the same with Super Singles available on the routes as they were whilst under standard Citylink branding.
 The Citylink Gold services are as follows: